The Dillinger Escape Plan: Ire Works (2006–2008)

 In 2006, Weinman finally underwent surgery for his shoulder but chose not to treat his neck because of the risks involved.
 In June 2006, the band released both the digital EP Plagiarism, a cover album, and Miss Machine: The DVD, which featured live footage of its world tour.
 Simultaneously, The Dillinger Escape Plan opened for AFI on tour after being invited by vocalist Davey Havok.
 Shortly thereafter, the band toured with label mates Dysrhythmia and later with progressive rock band Coheed and Cambria.
 Four shows before the end of the Coheed tour, Weinman flew home for "undisclosed personal reasons", which were later revealed to be compounding medical and financial problems, as well as frictions with Pennie.
 The group played four dates as a four-piece.
 In a 2008 interview, Greg Puciato said that the relationship between Weinman and Pennie had been acrimonious for several years, involving heated arguments, and the other members had already foreseen a dissolution.

 While resting his arm, the guitarist stated he began to compose and experiment with sound design and electronics for the upcoming album.
 During the time he was apart, Chris Pennie received a call from Coheed and Cambria guitarist Travis Stever who offered him to join the band when their former drummer, Josh Eppard, left them.
 Pennie left The Dillinger Escape Plan amidst writing Ire Works in 2007.
 In a 2017 interview, the drummer pointed out two defining incidents for his departure: before releasing Miss Machine, a member of the band turned down a tour slot with a "really big" band without clearing it with the other members, straining his relationship with Weinman, and legal issues of the guitarist in 2006 which put the band on hold.
 Other reasons were his priorities in composing and studying music over touring and contractual commitments.
 According to The Dillinger Escape Plan members and Relapse Records's Matt Jacobson, Pennie did not inform them until late, despite contractual obligations for the new Dillinger album.
+While Pennie did not drum on Ire Works, his contract prevented him from drumming on 2007 Coheed and Cambria album Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow, which was instead handled by Taylor Hawkins.